TrianglesPCT/gerbuls/README.md

 +2 much better editor language support than lua/rust(Visual Studio/VAX vs sublime with pluggins)

-+2 debugger with editor integration vastly better than lua/rust
++2 debugger with editor integration vastly better than anything I've found for lua/rust

 +1 built in profiler in VS with editor integration